Overview of Certificate Rotation

 IDP SAML certificates.
 To rotate IDP SAML certificates, see Rotating Identity Provider SAML Certificates.

 IPsec certificates.
-To rotate IPsec certificates, see Rotating IPsec Certificates in the IPsec Add-On for PCF documentation.
+To rotate IPsec certificates, see Rotating IPsec Certificates in the Pivotal IPsec documentation.

 Certificates for any products that you deploy manually with BOSH.
 To rotate these certificates, you must re-deploy the BOSH release and re-create its VMs using the BOSH CLI.